-Campus security employs uniformed security officers who are available during regular campus hours and special campus events.
-Security officers can be reached at 330-675-8832 during business hours.
-The campus security office is located in room 156 of the Classroom building.
-The Ohio State Highway Patrol and the Champion Township Police Department assist the campus in handling all criminal and non-criminal incidents.
+Campus security employs uniformed security officers who are available during various campus business hours and special campus events.
+The Twinsburg City Police Department assists the campus in handling all criminal and non-criminal incidents.
 Other state, county and city agencies may have concurrent jurisdiction on properties within their geographic areas that are owned or leased by the university.
-The Kent State Trumbull Campus has recognized student organizations within Hubbard City, Shalersville Township, Franklin Township, and Vienna Township.
+The TAC has no recognized student organizations with off-campus locations.

 The basic function and responsibility of campus security is to maintain the security of the designated areas of the campus (e.g., buildings and grounds) and report threatening or unusual conditions to the appropriate authority (the police department, fire department, and/or paramedics).
-Campus security is present and patrol on foot and in vehicles.
-Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Kent State Trumbull.
-Kent State Trumbull security officers have the authority to issue parking violation stickers to improperly parked motor vehicles.
-Security officers do not possess arrest powers.
+Campus security patrols on-foot and does not possess arrest power.
+Security has the authority to ask persons for identification and to determine whether individuals have lawful business at the Kent State TAC.
 The Campus Security Office maintains an excellent working relationship with the local police and the appropriate authority is contacted to provide investigative services when alleged criminal offenses occur on campus.
 There is no formal memorandum of understanding (MOU) in place with any of these agencies.
 The campus community is encouraged at all times to make an accurate and prompt reporting of all crimes that occur on campus to the appropriate law enforcement agencies and to the campus security office.
-Notify campus security for the following incidents on campus: automobile accidents, requests for safety escorts to vehicle or to campus buildings; illness or injuries; to jump start a vehicle; suspicious person or activities; or anytime you feel you need assistance.
+Notify campus security for the following incidents on campus: automobile accidents, escort to vehicle or to campus buildings; illness or injuries; to jump start a vehicle; suspicious person or activities; or anytime you feel you need assistance.
 Please note: Campus security will not open locked car doors or change tires.
-All lost and found items are to be turned into the Security Department through the Switchboard located in the Classroom/Administration Building.
-If the Switchboard is closed, the article will be accepted by a Security Officer.